Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Lack of Transparency in Contracts

 Lack of transparency in contracts is a common cause of disputes between homeowners and builders.
-Homeowners often sign contracts that are complex, lengthy, and full of legal jargon, making it challenging to understand the terms and conditions of the agreement.
+Homeowners often sign contracts that are complex, lengthy, and full of legal terminology, making it challenging to understand the terms and conditions of the agreement.
+Unfair contract terms and ambiguous payment schedules are frequent causes of residential building disputes in NSW.
 This lack of transparency can lead to misunderstandings, disagreements, and disputes down the line.

 Builders may also intentionally hide critical details or clauses in the contract, such as hidden fees, warranties, or dispute resolution processes.
 In some cases, builders may mislead homeowners by promising certain services or materials that are not included in the contract or are of lower quality than expected.